-With more than 30 years’ experience with IRS as an Estate Tax Attorney, of which more than half were spent running complex section 6166 computations for IRS service centers, Nelson M. Blakely, Esq. provided computational support to many areas within the IRS and other branches of the Federal government including IRS Appeals, IRS Office of Chief Counsel, and the U.S. Department of Justice.
+Nelson M. Blakely spent more than 30 years with IRS as an Estate Tax Attorney.
+Most of the last 20 years were spent running complex section 6166 computations for IRS service centers, providing computational support to many areas within the IRS and other branches of the Federal government including IRS Appeals, IRS Office of Chief Counsel, and the U.S. Department of Justice.
 He has run several thousand section 6166 computations.

-Mr. Blakely reviewed and set up initial computations for all new 6166 elections received at Philadelphia Service Center and prepared section 6166 tentative allowance billing account information used by Accounting.
-He also managed an inventory control system to expedite the processing of section 6166 supplemental return filings or voluntary payoff requests from estates and resolved Service Center section 6166 billing problems.
+Mr. Blakely reviewed and set up initial computations for all new 6166 elections received at Philadelphia Service Center and prepared initial section 6166 billing account information for the Accounting function.
+He processed section 6166 supplemental return recomputations; computed 6166 account payoff amounts for estates; and resolved general Service Center 6166 billing problems.
+In addition, he assisted field Estate Tax Attorneys in properly computing the changes to section 6166 elections upon the completion of their examinations.
 When nationwide estate tax return processing and section 6166 account maintenance were centralized at Cincinnati, he worked exclusively on section 6166 matters for Cincinnati Campus until his retirement.

 He co-authored the 5 examples in Revenue Ruling 2006-34 and served on the National Estate and Gift Tax Policy staff project that drafted the Campus, Exam, and Advisory IRM provisions for section 6166 processing and section 6324A lien procedures.
 He was named the Section 6166 Subject Matter Expert on the IRS Estate and Gift Tax Intranet Resource Page and worked closely with IRS Office of Chief Counsel on bifurcated section 6166 election concepts.